Hidden Gardens in Lisbon Worth Discovering

 Once royal hunting grounds, now a dreamlike public garden with winding trails, water towers, hidden chapels, and overgrown charm.
 Wild and poetic—perfect for those who seek beauty in imperfection.

-Soverra Thought: A favorite for artists, lovers, and afternoon wanderers.
+Soverra Insight: A favorite for artists, lovers, and afternoon wanderers.

 5. Jardim da Fundação Calouste Gulbenkian